rydmike/flex_seed_scheme/README.md

 By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that arrived in the Material-3 design during later half of 2023.

-The `ColorScheme` colors that use these new tones are now finally also available in Flutter 3.22 or later.
+The `ColorScheme` colors that use these new tones are now also available in Flutter 3.22 or later.
 For more information and the latest updates, see [Material-3 color-roles](https://m3.material.io/styles/color/the-color-system/color-roles) specification.

 The updated Material-3 color system adds tones `[4, 6, 12, 17, 22, 24]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
 Likewise, the added tones `[87, 92, 94, 96, 98]` are for light mode surfaces in the updated Material-3 color system.
 By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding three more custom tones `[2, 5, 97]`.
 The `paletteType` with value `FlexPaletteType.extended` is now default, it produces 27 tones `[0, 2, 4, 5, 6, 10, 12, 17, 20, 22, 24, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.